-At St Cuthbert's, we want you to feel looked after, safe and happy.
+At St Cuthbert's, we want to make sure that you feel looked after, safe and happy when you are in and out of school.

 Sometimes we don't know if something bad is happening, so you need to tell us.